-- Before removing cookies from the refrigerator, prepare the cinnamon sugar in a medium sized bowl and set aside.
+- Before removing the cookies from the refrigerator, prepare the cinnamon sugar in a medium-sized bowl and set aside.

 - Use parchment paper on your cookie sheets and have your oven preheated to 350°F. Cookies will go into the oven as fast as possible.